 Add in the fact that it also includes a number of other discounted attractions, such as 15% off the airport transfer, and you’ll see that you can easily save with a Dublin Pass.
 Plus it includes a number of extra attractions that you can pop in and see, creating even more value!

 Definitely worth checking out for your trip.
+You can see our full review of the Dublin Pass here.

 Further Reading for your Dublin Visit